dhavalpur0hit/monkey-wiki/Setup.md

 ### Installation

-For off-the-shelf use, download a Debian package from our website and follow the [guide](https://www.guardicore.com/infectionmonkey/wt/), or you can download a specific release from [Github](https://github.com/guardicore/monkey/releases).
+For off-the-shelf use, download a Debian package from our website and follow the [guide](https://www.guardicore.com/infectionmonkey/wt/debian.html), or you can download a specific release from [Github](https://github.com/guardicore/monkey/releases).

+You can also deploy the Infection Monkey on a server based on the current code by using our [deployment scripts](https://github.com/guardicore/monkey/tree/develop/deployment_scripts).

 ### Compile it yourself
 To manually set up and the Monkey Island server follow the instructions on [Monkey Island readme](https://github.com/guardicore/monkey/blob/master/monkey/monkey_island/readme.txt).
 If you wish to compile the binaries yourself, follow the instructions under the [Infection Monkey readme](https://github.com/guardicore/monkey/blob/master/monkey/infection_monkey/readme.txt).